 Contributions are recognized when the donor makes a promise to give to the Organization that is, in substance, unconditional.
-Contributions that are restricted by the donor are reported as increases in unrestricted net assets if the restrictions expire in the fiscal year in which the contributions are recognized.
-All other donor restrictions are reported as increases in temporarily or permanently restricted net assets depending on the nature of the restrictions.
-When a restriction expires, temporarily restricted net assets are reclassified to unrestricted net assets.
+Contributions that are restricted by the donor are reported as increases in net assets without donor restrictions if the restrictions expire in the fiscal year in which the contributions are recognized.
+All other donor restrictions are reported as increases in net assets with donor restrictions depending on the nature of the restrictions.
+When a restriction expires, net assets with donor restrictions are reclassified to net assets without donor restrictions.